Ahmede Hussain

 Ahmede Hussain (born 16 July 1978) is a Bangladeshi writer.

 His ancestors hail from the former Portuguese enclave of Patherghata, Chittagong in Bangladesh.
 He was the Literary Editor of The Daily Star (Bangladesh).

 He edited The New Anthem: The Subcontinent in its Own Words, an anthology of fiction from the Indian subcontinent.
 The book has been greeted with acclaim: "The richness is all, both in terms of the writers brought together and in the quality of the tales that come to you one after the other."

-As of May 2019, he is working on his first novel.
-He is also a senior journalist.
-He was never an in-charge of The Daily Star (Bangladesh)'s weekly supplement The Star (Bangladesh).
+He has finished writing his first novel.
+He is also a senior journalist with an interest in South Asian politics and strategic affairs.